Archibald Grimké: Grimké Sisters

 By the time Henry began his relationship with Weston, his two half-sisters, Sarah and Angelina, had been gone from Charleston for years.
 Unwilling to live in a slave society, they left the South and their family and became noted abolitionists and feminists, drawing on their first-hand knowledge of slavery's horrors.
 Together known as the Grimké sisters, they were active as writers and speakers in Northern abolitionist circles, having joined the Quakers and the American Anti-Slavery Society.
 After Angelina married Theodore Weld, the three lived and worked for years in New Jersey.
 They operated a school together.
 In 1864, they moved to Hyde Park, Massachusetts, a new community outside Boston.

-In February 1868 Angelina Grimké Weld read an article in which Edwin Bower, a professor at Lincoln University near Philadelphia, compared Lincoln's all-black student body favorably with "any class I have ever had," with special praise for a student named Grimké, who came to the university "just out of slavery."
-Stunned, she investigated, and found that Archibald and his siblings were her brother's children.
-She and Sarah acknowledged the boys and their mother Nancy Weston as family, and tried to provide them with better opportunities.
+In February 1868, Angelina Grimké Weld read an article in which Edwin Bower, a professor at Lincoln University near Philadelphia, compared Lincoln's all-black student body favorably with "any class I have ever had," with special praise for two students named Grimké, who came to the university "just out of slavery."
+Stunned, she investigated and found that Archibald and his siblings were her brother's children.
+She and Sarah acknowledged the boys and their mother, Nancy Weston, as family and tried to provide them with better opportunities.
 They paid for their nephews' education: Archibald and Francis attended Harvard University and Howard University, respectively, for law.
 Francis shifted to Princeton Theological Seminary and became a minister.
 The Grimkés introduced the young men to their abolitionist circles.

 Brothers

 Francis J. Grimké did graduate work at Princeton Theological Seminary and became an ordained Presbyterian minister.
 He married Charlotte Forten, of the prominent Philadelphia black abolitionist family.
-She was also an abolitionist and a teacher, and became known for her diaries, written mostly from 1854 to 1864.
-He headed the 15th Street Presbyterian Church in Washington, DC, for more than 40 years.
+She was also an abolitionist and a teacher and became known for her diaries, which were written mostly from 1854 to 1864.
+He headed the 15th Street Presbyterian Church in Washington, DC, for over 40 years.
 Francis died in 1939.

 The youngest brother, John Grimké, did not stay in school.
 He moved South and had little to no contact with his family for the rest of his life.
 He died in 1915 in New York City.